Terms and Conditions

 12. Limitation of Liability

-Momiji & Maple is a licensed travel agent in British Columbia (License #88917) that creates and operates curated group travel experiences.
-We contract with independent third-party suppliers to provide accommodations, transportation, activities, and other travel services included in our packages.
-While we carefully select and contract with reputable suppliers, we do not own, operate, manage, or control these suppliers or their facilities, equipment, or personnel.
+Momiji & Maple is a licensed travel agent in British Columbia (License #88917) that curates and sells group travel experiences in partnership with our DMC.
+The DMC contracts with and manages local suppliers to provide accommodations, transportation, guides, activities, and meals as outlined in the itinerary.
+While the DMC operates under the Momiji & Maple brand during trips, all ground services are provided by the DMC and its contracted suppliers, who are independent third parties.
+We do not own, operate, manage, or control the DMC, its suppliers, their facilities, equipment, or personnel.

-Supplier Performance: Each supplier is an independent contractor responsible for their own services, operations, and compliance with applicable laws and safety standards.
-Suppliers operate under their own terms and conditions, which may include separate liability limitations and exclusions.
-While we exercise reasonable care in selecting suppliers and monitoring the services provided, we cannot guarantee the performance, quality, or safety of supplier services at all times.
+Supplier Performance: The DMC is responsible for selecting and contracting with local suppliers to deliver ground services.
+Each supplier is an independent contractor responsible for their own services, operations, and compliance with applicable laws and safety standards.
+While our DMC partner exercises care in selecting suppliers and monitoring services, we cannot guarantee the performance, quality, or safety of supplier services at all times.
+Guests acknowledge that the DMC and its suppliers operate independently and that our ability to remedy performance issues may be limited.

 Liability Cap: To the maximum extent permitted by law, our total aggregate liability to you for any and all claims arising from or related to your booking, the trip, or these Terms—whether based in contract, tort, negligence, strict liability, or any other legal theory—shall not exceed the total amount you paid to Momiji & Maple for that specific trip.